 I work part time for a lovely bloke Luigi Cioffi, at Auto Cioffi Ravello.
-He is a vehicle bodywork genius, he has been repairing cars and vans for the last 50 years circa and for the last 40 years in his amazing premises at Pontone, near Ravello, which was previously a paper manufacturing plant.
+He is a vehicle bodywork genius, he has been repairing cars and vans for the last 50 years and for the last 40 years in his amazing premises at Pontone, near Ravello, which was previously a paper manufacturing factory.

 This man and his staff have been working in this premises for some 45 years and the workload has always been heavy, he had many employees in the past all working to repair and repaint cars, vans, motorbikes and almost everything else.
-Last week we saw a BMW motorbike plus 3 cars repainted and each job is unique but in general involves changing several parts as well as then repainting.
+Last week we saw a BMW motorbike plus 3 cars repainted and each job is unique, but in general involves changing several parts as well as then repaairing and repainting.

 You may love or even hate the original Fiat 500, but you cannot deny that they form a part of the European motoring heritage.
 When Italy came out of the Second World War, the first cheap and mass-produced contribution to getting the Italians mobile again was possibly Piaggio with their little mopeds, and then Fiat with their small cars.